-Work at the pumping plant is substantially complete.
-Fender rehabilitation work is ongoing at piers 23 and 24.
-Pier footing overlay concrete has been placed at piers 17 through 30.
+Work at the pumping plant is complete as well as the fender rehabilitation work at piers 23 and 24.
+Pier footing overlay concrete was placed at piers 17 through 30.
 Removal of all 63 spans of the Ravenswood Pier has been completed.